SAFECOM, NCSWIC Convene in Miami to Discuss Critical Issues Facing Interoperable Communications blog post

-SAFECOM is managed by the U.S. Department of Homeland Security Office of Emergency Communications (OEC).
+SAFECOM is managed by the U.S. Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA).
 Through these partnerships, SAFECOM has created key documents such as the Interoperability Continuum, the Statement of Requirements (SoR) for baseline communications and interoperability standards, the Statewide Communication Interoperability Plan (SCIP) Methodology, and the National Emergency Communications Plan (NECP) to assist emergency responders nationwide with improving communications and interoperability.

 Through collaboration with emergency responders and elected officials across all levels of government, SAFECOM works to improve emergency response providers’ inter-jurisdictional and interdisciplinary emergency communications interoperability across local, regional, tribal, State, territorial, international borders, and with Federal government entities.
 SAFECOM works with existing Federal communications programs and key emergency response stakeholders to address the need to develop better technologies and processes for the coordination of existing communications systems and future networks.